Debasish121/File-Explorer/README.md

-# React Tree File-Manager
+# React File-Explorer

-React Tree File-Manager is a simple and efficient file management system built with React.
+React Tree File-Explorer is a simple and efficient file management system built with React.
 It allows users to easily manage files and folders within an interactive tree structure, ideal for seamless integration into React applications.

 ## Key Features